vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 - Tokens with multiple addresses
 - Tokens that do not adhere to the ERC20 standard in general

-Tokens with any of these limitations will need to be [wrapped into a compatible ERC20](https://reserve.org/en/protocol/rtokens/) to qualify as back-up assets.
+Tokens with any of these limitations will need to be [wrapped into a compatible ERC20](https://reserve.org/en/protocol/rtokens/) to qualify as collateral assets.
+For example, eUSD uses wrapped Aave deposits (saTokens) rather than the standard aToken to prevent rebasing.

-In addition to the basket of ERC20 tokens that back each RToken (stablecoin), the protocol enables _overcollateralization_ by allowing its native token, **RSR** (Reserve Rights) to be _staked_ on any RToken ( _overcollateralization_ to that stablecoin.)

-Staked RSR (**stRSR**) can be seized in case of collateral default based on onchain price-feeds that does not rely on governance nor human decision-making.
-This provides an added layer of protection (“overcollateralization”) to each RToken.
+In addition to the basket of ERC20 tokens that back each RToken 1:1, the protocol enables overcollateralization by allowing its native token RSR (Reserve Rights) to be staked on any RToken.
+RSR holders may choose to stake to earn a share of yield generated by the collateral basket, a configurable parameter specific to each RToken.
+Staked RSR (stRSR) serves as insurance that can be seized in case of collateral default, as reported by onchain price-feeds that do not rely on governance nor human decision-making.
+Unstaking involves a cool-down time between 7 and 30 days, during which the protocol retains the right to seize the RSR in the event of default.

-RTokens generate yield from lending out the backing collateral assets and governance for that RToken can _direct_ a portion of revenue to RSR stakers implying that RTokens that generate, and share, revenue are the ones likely to attract stakers and be [protected](https://reserve.org/en/protocol/overall_design/?search=protected#s-result) by overcollateralization, as opposed to RToken governance that choose not to direct revenue to RSR stakers.
+Since RTokens generate yield by lending their collateral assets and governance can direct a portion of revenue to RSR stakers, RTokens that generate and share revenue are the ones likely to attract stakers and be [protected](https://reserve.org/en/protocol/overall_design/?search=protected#s-result) by overcollateralization, as opposed to RToken governance that choose not to direct revenue to RSR stakers.
+Aside from being the [first](https://www.poap.delivery/reserve-eusd) RToken on the Reserve Protocol (not counting its native RSV), Electronic Dollars (eUSD) allocates 100% of its revenue to RSR stakers.
+This likely contributes to its considerably larger marketcap compared to other RTokens.

+### Governance Asset

 All RTokens launched on Reserve Protocol are governed separately by their respective communities.
-For example, eUSD (Electronic Dollars) will make governance choices independent of other RTokens like [RSV](https://register.app/#/overview?token=0x196f4727526eA7FB1e17b2071B3d8eAA38486988) (Reserve Protocol’s native stablecoin), [ETH+](https://register.app/#/overview?token=0xE72B141DF173b999AE7c1aDcbF60Cc9833Ce56a8) (an Ethereum-aligned Liquid Staking Token basket), or [hyUSD](https://register.app/#/overview?token=0xaCdf0DBA4B9839b96221a8487e9ca660a48212be) (a decentralized flatcoin that provides access to DeFi yields; [also in process of getting a Curve gauge](https://vote.convexfinance.com/#/proposal/0xbdb05edfcbdeececc5331d1194cae539a366cf37b4269faeb08d8305ea09568f)).
-Aside from being the [first](https://www.poap.delivery/reserve-eusd) RToken on the Reserve Protocol (not counting its native RSV), Electronic Dollars (eUSD) enjoys the same benefits as other stablecoins launched on the platform.
+For example, eUSD (Electronic Dollars) will make governance choices independent of other RTokens like [RSV](https://register.app/#/overview?token=0x196f4727526eA7FB1e17b2071B3d8eAA38486988) (Reserve Protocol’s native stablecoin), [ETH+](https://register.app/#/overview?token=0xE72B141DF173b999AE7c1aDcbF60Cc9833Ce56a8) (an Ethereum-aligned Liquid Staking Token basket), or [hyUSD](https://register.app/#/overview?token=0xaCdf0DBA4B9839b96221a8487e9ca660a48212be) (a decentralized flatcoin that provides access to DeFi yields which also recently received a [Curve gauge](https://vote.convexfinance.com/#/proposal/0xbdb05edfcbdeececc5331d1194cae539a366cf37b4269faeb08d8305ea09568f)).

-The analysis in this article will focus on [eUSD](https://etherscan.io/address/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) and [eusdRSR](https://etherscan.io/address/0x18ba6e33ceb80f077DEb9260c9111e62f21aE7B8), as a specific implementation of RToken and RSR token, respectively, unless the latter are discussed as a general concept.

-### Governance Asset

 Reserve Protocol has a modified version of the [OpenZeppelin Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance) called [Governor Alexios](https://etherscan.io/address/0x7e880d8bD9c9612D6A9759F96aCD23df4A4650E6) which is suggested to all RToken deployers by default to [adjust](https://reserve.org/en/protocol/reserve_rights_rsr/?search=alexios#s-result) governance parameters as they see fit.
 Governor Alexios allows RSR holders to propose, vote and execute proposals.
 RSR holders can also delegate their voting power to other addresses.